 Discipline of Children - Corporal Punishment

-Anyone raised as a Jehovah’s Witness will most likely have endured being spanked, or have watched and heard children being taken to the back room for a punishment.
-In fact, I recall the Watchtower conductor in Hobart Central congregation step off the platform and hit his daughter in front of the entire congregation.
+Anyone raised as a Jehovah’s Witness will have endured being hit, or have watched and heard children being taken to the back room of the Kingdom Hall for punishment.
+I recall the Watchtower conductor in Hobart Central congregation step off the platform and hit his daughter in front of the entire congregation.
 Watchtower jokes about children praying for help when being taken to the back room for punishment.

-Watchtower has always encouraged corporal punishment, stating that spanking is for the good of the child.
+Watchtower has always advocated corporal punishment, stating that spanking is for the good of the child.

-Whilst this is still the stand, following quotes highlight how since the 1990's the wording around this has become more cautious, as laws in countries globally have started to restrict physical violence against children.
+Whilst this is still the stand, following quotes highlight how Watchtower's wording on the topic has become increasingly cautious since the 1990's, in line with countries legally restricting physical violence against children.

 Bible Advice on Corporal Punishment